darigah/akanames.github.io/README.md

 ## Description

-This project is a web page that calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This project is a web page that calculates the day of the week you were born and then depending on the gender outputs your Akan Name.

 ## Screenshot
 <img src="https://user-images.githubusercontent.com/56113272/83798662-3d868300-a6ad-11ea-9c1b-e135f728c082.png" width="800px" height="400px">